Robert A. Sloan is a San Francisco-based science fiction writer, art writer, art teacher, artist, artisan, and Renaissance man.

 None of those pencils went unused.
 Very dark colors and pale colors wear down fast.
 Blues and greens go fast because I'm fond of landscapes and seascapes.
 You might have a different pattern if your favorite subjects are different, but you'll find a use for every color in the set.

 As soon as you start to draw, you will need more colors that don't exist yet.

-When to teach color theory and color mixing is a matter of debate about the process of teaching -- nothing more.
+When to teach color theory and color mixing is a matter of debate about the process of teaching—nothing more.
 Individuals learn in different ways.
 Some people benefit most from that classical approach of teaching pure value first and then adding colors gradually one at a time till each is mastered.
-Others will learn faster jumping in the deep end with a large full-range set, trying new colors and combinations in each piece.
+Others will learn faster by jumping into the deep end with a large full-range set, trying new colors and combinations in each piece.

 But in starting from color first, there's a valuable resource in most of the good colored pencil painting books available.
 Excellent line drawings and specific instructions are provided for numerous projects where the author, a professional artist, has developed a good composition and done an accurate line drawing leaving the piece open as color practice for the student.
 These are fun.

-It doesn't matter so much what order you learn these skills as that you learn them all eventually.
+It doesn't matter so much what order you learn these skills because you learn them all eventually.